MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 (DSC) resource.

 This cmdlet invokes a DSC resource directly, without creating a configuration document.
-Using this cmdlet, configuration management products can manage windows or Linux by using DSC resources.
+Using this cmdlet, configuration management products can manage Windows or Linux by using DSC resources.
 This cmdlet also enables debugging of resources when the DSC engine is running with debugging enabled.

 This command invokes the Set method of a resource named Log and specifies a Message property for it.